 Rather than informing the neonatal ICU doctor that the child was malnourished, other staff members allegedly stated that there was “good intake” when feeding.
 As a result, there was a delayed diagnosis of low blood sugar and malnutrition.
 The parents also claim that they were not told of all of their child’s medical issues.
 As the child grew older, he showed signs of developmental delays, and after these issues, the family learned of the problems he suffered as a newborn.
 This information led the family filing a lawsuit against the hospital for negligence.

 When information is not properly shared between medical staff, patients and other applicable parties, problems for the patients could easily come about.
-A lack of communication could be considered negligent actions, and as the family in this case chose to do, taking legal action may be a viable course of action.
+A lack of communication could be considered negligent actions, and as the family in this case chose to do, taking legal action with the help of a New Haven medical malpractice lawyer may be a viable course of action.
 Connecticut residents who have faced similar wrongdoing may wish to look into their options for medical malpractice claims.